cseanburns/peer_review_geography/README.md

-I'm collaborating on a project studying peer review and geographical bias for submissions to a single journal.
-The project is a work in progress.
-Much of this code is exploratory and not all results will be reported in the final publication.
+I am collaborating on a project investigating peer review and geographical and language bias for submissions to an ecology journal.

+The files in this repository, numbered s[0-6]---.R, include the source code for the analysis.
+They may also include some exploratory code, including plots, that will not be reported in the final paper.

+The data may be uploaded here at a future time.

 # Data notes

 ## Data files: decisions.csv and decisions_2.csv

-- decisons.csv is the original file
+- decisons.csv is the source file.
-- decisions_2.csv is a copy of the above but has been lightly cleaned in LibreOffice Calc
+- decisions_2.csv is a copy of the above but has been lightly cleaned in LibreOffice Calc (variable names have been changed to make them friendly in an R environment).

 Variable definitions for decisions.csv and decisions_2.csv: